6 Credits (SPAN, ECON)

 Students enroll in courses via TigerWeb late March/early April.

-SPAN 304 Culture and Civilization of Latin America: An introduction to the history and culture of Latin America through visual, oral, literary, and journalistic sources.
+Culture and Civilization of Latin America: An introduction to the history and culture of Latin America through visual, oral, literary, and journalistic sources.
 Oral and written work in Spanish only.
 PREREQUISITE: SPAN 201-202, or placement by the Modern Languages Department.
+Instructor: Dr. Varona.

-SPAN 485 Advanced Conversation and Current Topics: A study on current and relevant topics in Argentina at the advanced level.
+Advanced Conversation and Current Topics: A study on current and relevant topics in Argentina at the advanced level.
 This course focuses on issues dealing on politics, education, arts and entertainment and how the impact people’s daily life.
 PREREQUISITE: Any 300-level Spanish course.
+Instructor: Dr. Palmer.

-ECON 204 Selected Topics in Economic History: History and Evolution of the Wine Industry: This course explores historical events of economic significance and examines them using the tools of economic analysis.
+Selected Topics in Economic History: History and Evolution of the Wine Industry: This course explores historical events of economic significance and examines them using the tools of economic analysis.
 This course will examine the history and evolution of the wine industry from the first production of wine 8000 years ago to today's global wine markets.
 PREREQUISITE: ECON 101.
+Instructor: Dr. Thornton.

-ECON 211 Economic Development: A Study of South America Post-Independence: A study of fact, theory, and policy in underdeveloped economies.
+Economic Development: A Study of South America Post-Independence: A study of fact, theory, and policy in underdeveloped economies.
 Problems of capital formation, population, agriculture, international trade, foreign aid, etc. Much of the class will focus on economic development in South America post-independence.
 PREREQUISITE: ECON 101.
+Instructor: Dr. Thornton